vaniapril/genuis/README.md

 ## Modules

-A [module](#modules) is the main component of a theme with one of the types of UI-elements within it. \
+A [module](#modules) is the main component of a theme with one of the types of UI-property within it. \
 You can access the module by name through `UI` or directly through `context`:

 ```dart